-Container dimensions are usually measured using the imperial system (feet) and specifies both the exterior dimensions and the interior or usable dimensions.
+The 40-foot container’s dimensions are usually measured using the imperial system (feet) and specifies both the exterior dimensions and the interior (usable) dimensions.

-In terms of EURO pallet types (European pallets) whose dimensions are 1.2 x 0.8 meters, as long as the load is not hanging over the sides, the base of the 40-foot container can hold up to 25 EURO pallet stacks.
-Generally, the optimal way of placing the pallets inside the container is with one row long ways and a second row width ways (see how).
+In terms of Euro pallet types (European pallets), whose dimensions are 1.2m x 0.8m, the base of the 40-foot container can hold up to 25 Euro pallet stacks as long as the load is not hanging over the sides.
+Generally, the optimal way of fitting pallets inside the container is with one row along the length and another row along the width.
+More information.

 For the standard American pallet type with dimensions 40” x 48” (1.016m x 1.219m), the base of a standard 40-foot container can hold 21 pallets as long as the load is not hanging over the sides.
 More information.

 A 40-foot container’s empty weight is 3,750kg and can be loaded to a maximum overall weight of 29 tons (26,300kg).
 But the amount of cargo you can load would depend in large on possible restrictions and/or limitations of the shipping line, the nature of the cargo and specific details of the shipment.